 3. Be clear with your offers

 Being transparent with everything is a guaranteed way to earn the loyalty of your employee.
 If they know that you’re honest and true to your offers, they won’t think of looking for another job.
 Most often, disappointment over unfulfilled promises are the common reasons why employees in the transport sector leave their job.
-Paint your employees a realistic vision of your company so they can plan their career ahead.
+Paint your employees with a realistic vision of your company so they can plan their career ahead.

 4. Be willing to pay for it

 Compensation and investment talk.
 If you’re willing to pay for an attractive salary, there’s a big chance that your employee will stick with your company.
 However, a healthy work atmosphere and culture should also follow.
 Invest in training packages, team building programs, incentives, and career growth.
-A lot of companies never regretted putting their money on these areas.
+A lot of companies never regretted putting their money in these areas.